trickstercache/trickster/docs/rule.md

 A Rule is a single inspection operation performed against a single component of an inbound request, which determines the Next Origin to send the request to.
 The Next Origin can also be a rule Origin, so as to route requests through multiple Rules before arriving at a true Origin destination.

-A rule can optionally rewrite multiple portions of the request before, during and after rule matching, by using [rewriters](./rewriters.md), which allows for powerful and limitless combinations of request rewriting and routing.
+A rule can optionally rewrite multiple portions of the request before, during and after rule matching, by using [request rewriters](./request_rewriters.md), which allows for powerful and limitless combinations of request rewriting and routing.

 ## Rule Parts